Squiggly1/NetworkSecurity-Assignment1/documentation.md

 <span style="font-size:1.25em;">We encrypt our data to hide the contents of our messages.
 For our system we use AES to encrypt our information.
 This encryption method was chosen due to its status as a Federal Information Processing Standard as endorsed by NIST.
 This means the underlying algorithm behind its implementation should be mathematically strong and that it has undergone rigorous scrutiny/testing.</span>

-<span style="font-size:1.25em;">The mode of operation that we chose is CBC (Cipher-Block Chaining) for this implentation.
+<span style="font-size:1.25em;">The mode of operation that we chose is CBC (Cipher-Block Chaining) for this implementation.
 As we are running a botnet, it is possible that the connection from server to client may not be completely stable.
 CBC prevents errors from propgating beyond two blocks.
 In CBC, each block of plaintext is XOR'ed with the previous block of ciphertext (or the IV for the first block).
-This error propogation means that errors will only affect two blocks and can enhance reliability</span>
+This error propgation means that errors will only affect two blocks and can enhance reliability</span>

 <span style="font-size:1.25em;">Additionally, since the botnet will have a central server, the central server must decrypt many messages.
 While encryption with CBC cannot be done in parallel, decryption can.
 This means that although the central server has more messages to decrypt, the time/resources required to decrypt is not as high if parallelisation was not allowed.</span>

-<span style="font-size:1.25em;">Using the shared secret we obtained during the Diffie Hellman key exchange, we create a symetric key using the AES algorithim to encrypt and dcrypt protected data.
-The code below highlights how we establish confidentiality using AES CBC to encrypt and decrypt data transmition.</span>
+<span style="font-size:1.25em;">Using the shared secret we obtained during the Diffie Hellman key exchange, we create a symmetric key using the AES algorithim to encrypt and decrypt protected data.
+The code below highlights how we establish confidentiality using AES CBC to encrypt and decrypt data transmission.</span>

 ```python
 # For encryption